efchatz/pandora/README.md

 ### Installation

+1. Install Visual Studio 2022, with all C++ dependencies.
-1. Clone the repo.
+2. Clone the repo.
    ```sh
    git clone https://github.com/efchatz/pandora.git
    ```
-2. Install Visual Studio 2022, with all C++ dependencies.
 3. Open the project.
+4. Build this project as a release.

+In case of an issue with "DbgHelp.lib", do the following:
-4. In Project->Properties->Linker->Input, choose in the "Configuration" dropdown "All Configurations".
+1. In Project->Properties->Linker->Input, choose in the "Configuration" dropdown "All Configurations".
-5. Add in the "Additional Dependencies" the "DbgHelp.lib".
+2. Add in the "Additional Dependencies" the "DbgHelp.lib".
-6. In the same tab, in "Ignore All Default Libraries", choose "No".
+3. In the same tab, in "Ignore All Default Libraries", choose "No".
-7. Press "OK".
+4. Press "OK".
-8. Build this project as a release.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>